 - merchandising and sponsorship agreements (including involving the distribution of live event recordings over Vevo, Facebook and other social media channels)

-- Advising an award-winning design and architectural practice in connection with a number of its projects, including the move of the Museum of London to West Smithfield and installations for high profile brands worldwide, including for the London and Sochi Olympics and for the City of Melbourne.
+- Advising an award-winning design and architectural practice in connection with a number of its projects, including the move of the Museum of London at West Smithfield and installations for high profile brands worldwide, including for the London and Sochi Olympics and for the City of Melbourne.

 - Advising an entrepreneurial technology company in connection with a six-party consortium for the development of a prototype revolutionary e-commerce delivery system.